SamuelDW/overton/STEPTHREEREADME.md

 # Thoughts
-Could potentially cache the search results pages (like the three you've given me)
+Could potentially cache the search results pages (like the three you've given me) either as a hash which is compared after got any results which can be compared to newer fetches

 ## very rough code